Skip to Content

 Per-agent, per-task model selection:

-# View resolved models aigon config models # Override for specific agent/task aigon config set agents.cc.models.research haiku aigon config set agents.gg.models.evaluate gemini-2.5-flash # Per-session override via env var (highest priority) AIGON_CC_RESEARCH_MODEL=haiku aigon config models
+# View resolved models aigon config models # Override for specific agent/task aigon config set agents.cc.models.research haiku aigon config set agents.ag.models.evaluate gemini-3.5-flash-medium # Per-session override via env var (highest priority) AIGON_CC_RESEARCH_MODEL=haiku aigon config models

 Spec complexity: Feature and research specs can declare a complexity level in YAML frontmatter.
 When you start work from the dashboard, that label pre-selects model and effort via each agent’s complexity ladder, then your config defaults.
 Global keys above apply when you pick Default in the picker or when complexity is missing.
 See Agents → Spec complexity and model defaults.